HawpMedia/wp-google-places-reviews/README.txt

 3. You can configure the Plugin Settings in `Settings` -> `WP Google Places Reviews`

 == Requirements ==
 1. This plugin requires a Google Places API key in order to work.
-Check out this tutorial on how to get yours set up: https://www.youtube.com/watch?v=PsWaDosk2gc
+Check out this tutorial on how to get yours set up [here](https://www.youtube.com/watch?v=PsWaDosk2gc)
 2. You will also need your Google Place ID.
-Search your listing to retrieve your Place ID here: https://developers.google.com/places/place-id
+Search your listing to retrieve your Place ID [here](https://developers.google.com/places/place-id)

 == Limitations ==